-Mark Lund is an award-winning filmmaker, award-nominated screenwriter, television personality, producer, director and actor.
+Mark Lund is an award-winning filmmaker, screenwriter and publisher.
+He's also a television personality, producer, director and actor.

 In 1993 Mark Lund founded International Figure Skating magazine and built it into the world’s largest magazine for the sport and with it Ashton International Media into a $4 million enterprise that included six magazines along with a cruise travel and special events division.